jcalabres/AES-C/README.md

 # AES IMPLEMENTATION

-This repository contains an AES Implementation written in C with MASK countermeasure.
+This repository contains an AES Implementation wrote in C with MASK countermeasure.

-## Get started
+## Build

 Compile source code with gcc compiler: